JunhyunB/Neural-Machine-Translation-with-Attention/README.md

 cd data
 python tokenizer.py
 ```
-Before run tokenizer.py, you should change your data directory and target vocabulary size.
+Before run tokenizer.py, you have to change your data directory and target vocabulary size.
 ( change data.txt and vocab_size 10000 for your dataset )
 ```
 [tokenizer.py]